JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 ### 1. Introduction

-The 5th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 2nd Forum on Languages in South China (or FoLiSC-2) will be organised by Jyutdict Editorial Board.
+The 5th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 2nd Forum on Languages in South China (or FoLiSC-2) was organised by Jyutdict Editorial Board.
 The basic information of the forum is as follows:

 - Date: July 24, 2022 (Sunday)
 - Time: 14:30pm - 17:35pm (UTC+8)